clb21565/mobileOG-db/README.md

 ![alt text](https://i.imgur.com/PpkWCsn.jpeg)

 ## Description of the mobileOGs database
 The mobileOGs database is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as associated transcriptional regulators.
-There are also a large selection of phage structural genes and genes mediating lysis and lysogeny.
+There are also a large selection of phage structural genes.

 ## Usage Recommendations
 An example shell script and an R script used for analysis are provided (here).